Main Street, Sunnydale

 But then it had almost all changed.
 Pre-Graduation, personal family issues had brought with it a few home truths.
 Finding out that her parents had been close to ruin; thanks to their ass-wipe Accountant being caught with his hands in the till things had taken a scary turn.
 Luckily for them, an IRS Audit picked up on it.

 Said ass-wipe ended up doing a long stretch in prison, and most of the missing money had been retrieved.
-Cordy’s grandparents had stepped in being mega-rich and had helped clear the owed taxes.
+Cordy’s grandparents had stepped in and had helped to clear the owed taxes.

 But it had taken several months of uncertainty before it was sorted out.
 Having no-one to talk to about it had brought home to her both her serious lack of real friends, and the fact she was a really horrible person.
 Talk about having an epiphany.
 A pity it had to have taken that to turn her life around.

-The best thing she’d ever had in her life was true friendship- with Tara McClay.
+The best thing she’d ever had in her life so far, was true friendship- with Tara McClay.